 - Tophat is a fast splice junction mapper for RNA-Seq reads.
 TopHat is independent of annotation, meaning it can find novel exons and splice sites even if they are missing from standard gene annotation.
-TopHat was originally developed by Cole Trapnell.
-TopHat2 was developed primarily by Daehwan Kim.
+TopHat was originally developed by Cole Trapnell, and TopHat2 was developed primarily by Daehwan Kim.

 - StringTie is a very fast transcript and accurate assembler and abundance estimator for RNA-seq data.
 Designed as a successor to Cufflinks, StringTie assembles transcripts from the alignments produced by TopHat, identifying novel isoforms and estimating expression levels for all transcripts.
 The StringTie project is led by Ela Pertea.